-1 PURPOSE
+1 Purpose

-- 1.1 In short, this paper provides evidence to show to what extent Nottingham City Council is capable of meeting its own housing need which includes a 35% uplift to that need, imposed on those urban local authorities in the Government's top 20 cities and urban centres list. - 1.2 The National Planning Policy Framework 2021 (NPFF) requires local planning authorities to determine the minimum number of homes needed for their area, informed by a local housing need assessment, conducted using the government's standard method as set out in national planning guidance (NPG), unless exceptional circumstances justify an alternative approach. - 1.3 The standard method in the NPG (Housing and economic needs assessment GOV.UK (www.gov.uk)) uses a formula to identify the minimum number of homes expected to be planned for, in a way which addresses projected household growth and historic under-supply.
+- 1.1 In short, this paper provides evidence to show to what extent Nottingham City Council is capable of meeting its own housing need which includes a 35% uplift to that need, imposed on those urban local authorities in the Government's top 20 cities and urban centres list. - 1.2 The National Planning Policy Framework 2021 (NPFF) requires local planning authorities to determine the minimum number of homes needed for their area, informed by a local housing need assessment, conducted using the government's standard method as set out in national planning policy guidance (PPG), unless exceptional circumstances justify an alternative approach. - 1.3 The standard method in the PPG (Housing and economic needs assessment GOV.UK (www.gov.uk)) uses a formula to identify the minimum number of homes expected to be planned for, in a way which addresses projected household growth and historic under-supply.
 The standard method identifies a minimum annual housing need figure.
 (It does not produce a housing requirement figure, and there may be good reasons for planning for a level of housing either above or below the identified need.) - 1.4 Once the standard need has been calculated, a 35% uplift is then applied for those urban local authorities in the top 20 cities and urban centres list.
 Currently Nottingham City is one of the 20 on the list. - 1.5 Prior to the introduction of the 35% uplift, Nottingham City was projected to be able to meet its own housing need for the proposed Strategic Plan period to 2038 within its administrative boundaries.
-However, it is not projected to be able to meet the 35% uplift in full. - 1.6 Before any consideration of redistributing unmet need between the neighbouring Borough Councils of Broxtowe, Gedling and Rushcliffe (in line with NPPF paragraph 35a) these Councils require reassurance that Nottingham City is maximising the opportunities to develop housing within its own area.
+However, it is not projected to be able to meet the 35% uplift in full. - 1.6 In order to justify a housing target and level of provision for Nottingham City in the Greater Nottingham Strategic Plan that is lower than the full amount of housing indicated by the standard method, it is important to demonstrate that Nottingham City is maximising the opportunities to develop housing within its own area, and meeting as much of its housing need plus 35% as is possible.